ButinVladimir/cyberiada/ROADMAP.md

 ### Charisma

-Charisma gives bonuses related to money and credibility.
+Charisma gives bonuses related to money and respect.

 ## Skills

 ### Close combat

-Close combat affects critical rate for close combat weapons such as knifes and SMGs.
+Close combat affects damage and critical rate for close combat weapons such as knifes and SMGs.

 ### Ranged combat